Teach…Rather Than Control. Ask…Rather Than Demand.

 Please don’t be mistaken: I am not supporting disrespect, lack of responsibility, or defiance.
 I support children cooperating and listening to parents.
-However, this ‘should-based’ thinking causes us to think incorrectly about the relationship we have with our children.
+However, this ‘should be based thinking causes us to think incorrectly about the relationship we have with our children.

 Incorrect Thought #1: When Not Listening, It’s Time To Command.

-This line of thinking leads us to use lots and lots of commanding words, in an effort to gain control.
+This line of thinking leads us to use lots and lots of commanding words, to gain control.
 Commanding or demanding words are often forceful and have the implied sense that ‘you must do this now.’
 It is fierce.
 It is intense.
 It is controlling.

 And, it sounds something like this: